 What do you feel you have learned from this vocation?

 I’ve learned about time: how you can lose yourself.
 There’s no stress, you take a trip to another planet where there are no structures, hours, deadlines, expiry dates.
 There is only passion, the love of doing it, and the result.
-It’s a dimension where time gets slow – like a bicycle, not a Ferrari.
+It’s a dimension where time slows – like a bicycle, not a Ferrari.
 Passion is the first thing; appreciation is the second.
 People appreciate my work because I build every bicycle as if it were my own.
 And if it pleases me, it is going to please everyone, since my standards are so high: I am a picky bastard.
 And I keep pushing those standards higher… because otherwise, what’s the point?
-When some guy in Japan sends me a message to say, “what a great bike you sent me!” that’s the satisfaction.
+When some guy in Japan sends me a message to say, “The bike you sent me is amazing!” that’s the satisfaction.
 I love to share the beauty, to put it back on the roads.
 Social media lets me share my passion with the whole world.
 And yet these people are buying these bicycles without ever touching them.
 They’re buying the pictures, but they trust my work, because with social media, they can come to know me and understand my commitment.
 So a customer can even send $17,000 for a bike he has only seen in photographs.
 Last month, I posted a newly-restored bicycle for sale – and it went in seven seconds.
-I breathe my work, totally and fully.
+I lvie and breathe my work, totally and fully.
 These are precious things, but they offer so much more than, say, a diamond would.
 That’s just there, an object – but this is continuously moving, growing, coming back to you, freeing your mind.
 Your obsession starts slowly, then grows into an addiction.
-That’s how they are: I will get into your stomach!
-You will become addicted!
+That’s how they are: I will get under your skin!
+You will become addicted!”